gabygoole/learngit/readme.txt

 a git is good
-my name is guojiale
+my name happy is guojiale
-hahahhah
+ha